Main content

 Residents or businesses interested in receiving daily emails on the progress of the Main Street Waterline Replacement Project can subscribe to the mailing list by emailing Jeffrey P. Kershner, P.E. at mainstreetwaterline@ dlhce.com.

-The contractor provides their best prediction of their next work cycle.
+The contractor provides their best prediction of their next work cycle, and we will be sending these emails daily during the week to keep you informed of the construction progress.
 Please keep in mind that construction is a fluid process and sometimes plans must change based upon weather or conditions found in the field.